Altitude Cent

-Altitude Cent (French, /fr/) or Hoogte Honderd (Dutch, /fr/), also known as ' and ', meaning "Height One Hundred", is a district of Forest, a municipality of Brussels, Belgium.
-Located east of Duden Park, it occupies the summit of the Flotsenberg, the highest point of the municipality, at an elevation of around 100 m above sea level.
+The Altitude Cent (French, /fr/) or Hoogte Honderd (Dutch, /fr/), also known as the Altitude 100 or Hoogte 100, meaning "Height One Hundred", is a district of Forest, a municipality of Brussels, Belgium.
+Located east of Duden Park, it occupies the summit of the Flotsenberg, the municipality's highest point, at an elevation of around 100 m above sea level.

-Mostly developed in the early 20th century, it combines eclectic, Art Nouveau and Art Deco houses with apartment blocks from the 1930s and later post-war additions.
-At its centre stand the circular Place de l'Altitude Cent/Hoogte Honderdplein and the modernist Church of St. Augustine, from which eight avenues radiate in a star-shaped plan.
+Mostly developed in the early to mid-20th century, it combines eclectic, Art Nouveau and Art Deco houses with apartment blocks from the 1930s and later post-World War II additions.
+At its centre stands the circular Place de l'Altitude Cent/Hoogte Honderdplein, a roundabout around the Church of St. Augustine, from which eight of the district's major arteries radiate in a star-shaped plan.
 The district is bordered by Saint-Gilles to the north and Uccle and Ixelles to the east.
 It is served by the tram stop Altitude Cent/Hoogte Honderd on line 18.

 History

-Early history

-The Flotsenberg circa 1700 by Hendrik van Wel.
+Rural beginnings

-The plateau around Altitude Cent was originally part of the Heegde, an outlying section of the Sonian Forest belonging to the Forest Abbey.
+The plateau around the Altitude Cent was originally part of the Heegde, an outlying section of the Sonian Forest belonging to Forest Abbey.
 Among its woods were the Galgeheyde Bosch and the Galge Veld.
 From the 13th century, the Benedictine nuns gradually cleared the slopes.
-An abbey farm, the Hof te Spilotsenberg or Hoff van Vorst, was established, later called Splotsberghein the 14th century and Flotsenberghe in the 16th century.
+An abbey farm, the Hof te Spilotsenberg or Hoff van Vorst, was established, later called Splotsberghe in the 14th century and Flotsenberghe in the 16th century.
 Tenants cultivated grain, raised sheep, and supplied timber for nearby gallows and breaking wheels.
-The Brussels court held sessions at the Galge Veldt from 1233, and executions, including that of Lutheran Lambrecht Thorn in 1528, took place there.
+The Brussels court held sessions at the Galge Veldt from 1233, and executions, including that of the Lutheran Lambrecht Thorn in 1528, took place there.